zavolanlab/zarp/pipeline_documentation.md

 **Input:** `genome` and `gtf` of the input samples table
 **Output:** transcriptome fasta file.

-#### extract_decoys_salmon
-Salmon indexing requires the names of the genome targets (https://combine-lab.github.io/alevin-tutorial/2019/selective-alignment/).
-Extract target names from the genome.

-**Input:** `genome` of the input samples table
-**Output:** text file with the genome targert names

-#### concatenate_transcriptome_and_genome
-Salmon indexing requires concatenated transcriptome and genome reference file (https://combine-lab.github.io/alevin-tutorial/2019/selective-alignment/).

-**Input:** `genome` of the input samples table and extracted transcriptome
-**Output:** fasta file with concatenated genome and transcriptome

 #### create_index_salmon
 Create index for [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html) quantification.
 Salmon index of transcriptome, required for mapping-based mode of Salmon.
 The index is created via an auxiliary k-mer hash over k-mers of length 31.
 While mapping algorithms will make use of arbitrarily long matches between the query and reference, the k-mer size selected here will act as the minimum acceptable length for a valid match.
 A k-mer size of 31 seems to work well for reads of 75bp or longer, although smaller size might improve sensitivity.
 A smaller k-mer size is suggested when working with shorter reads.